blockchain-lab-um/feri-nft/README.md

 ## 2. Solidity

 Solidity is a Smart Contract programming language.
 It is similar to C++.
-Create a new file named 4_NFT.sol in contracts folder.
-Paste this <a href="https://github.com/blockchain-lab-um/feri-nft/blob/main/contracts/0_FirstContract.sol">code</a>:
+Create a new file named 4_NFT.sol in contracts folder and paste following <a href="https://github.com/blockchain-lab-um/feri-nft/blob/main/contracts/0_FirstContract.sol">code</a>.

 ```
 // SPDX-License-Identifier: UNLICENSED